CristalTeam/php-api-wrapper/docs/work-with-laravel.md

     // This property is directly used and pluralized by the API Wrapper (ex : getUsers). protected $entity = 'user';

-    // If your API ressource can be identified with a unique key you can define
+    // If your API resource can be identified with a unique key you can define
     // the primary key.
 By default it is 'id'. protected $primaryKey = 'id';
 }